 Venture Round in 2001

-Netscalibur Italia specializes in providing internet protocol managed services to businesses and corporations.
-The company offers a range of solutions that include broadband connectivity, hosting, and various value-added services such as virtual private networks (VPN), security, outsourcing, and messaging.
-By focusing on these services, Netscalibur Italia aims to support its clients in enhancing their operational efficiency and ensuring secure communications.
+Netscalibur Italia is a company that specializes in providing Internet Protocol (IP) managed services to businesses and corporations.
+The company offers a range of solutions, including broadband connectivity, hosting services, and additional value-added offerings such as virtual private networks (VPN), security services, outsourcing, and messaging.
+By focusing on these essential services, Netscalibur Italia aims to enhance the connectivity and operational efficiency of its clients.

 PortalPlayer